 The prime applicant must obtain written authorization for non-DOE/NNSA FFRDC participation.
 The cognizant Contracting Officer for the Federal agency sponsoring the FFRDC contractor must authorize in writing the participation of the FFRDC contractor on the proposed project and this authorization should be submitted with the application.
 The written authorization must also contain a determination that the use of a FFRDC contractor is consistent with the contractor's authority under its award and does not place the FFRDC contractor in direct competition with the private sector, in accordance with FAR Part 17.5.
-Please note that failure to provide this authorization may result in rejection of an application prior to merit review.
+Please note that failure to provide this authorization may result in the rejection of an application prior to merit review.
+The authorization may be addressed "To Whom It May Concern:".
 The following wording is acceptable for the authorization: